robmarshall/next-gravity-forms/README.md

 - successCallback: Function that is called when form is successul.
 - errorCallback: Function that is called when the form errors.
 - navigate: Function that is called with URL for redirecting the user.
-- helperText: Object with values to override strings - see Translation section
+- helperText: Object with values to override strings - see the [Translation](#translation) section.
+- customFormFields: Object that allows you to override form fields.
+See the [Custom Form Fields](#custom-form-fields) section.

 ### Caching